h2oai/steam/README.md

 		cd Desktop/src/github.com/h2oai
 		git clone https://github.com/h2oai/steamY

-5. Change directories to **steamY** and then run make.
+5. Change directories to **steamY** and then run `make linux`.

 		cd steamY
-		make
+		make linux

+	>***Note***: If you are building this on your own local machine, then you can run `make` instead of `make linux`.
+This will only work if your local machine has YARN.

-You will see a `BUILD SUCCESSFUL` message.
+You will see a `BUILD SUCCESSFUL` message when the installation is complete.
 At this point, you are ready to start using Steam.

 ## Starting Steam
 Now that Steam is installed, perform the following steps to start and use Steam.
 Note that two terminal windows will remain open: one for the Jetty server and one for Steam.